-Australian National Character Check (ANCC®) provides national criminal history checks for the purpose of teacher registration, student police checks, work experience for college or university students, work placements and other purposes in the Australian education sector.
+Australian National Character Check (ANCC®) provides Nationally Coordinated Criminal History Checks for the purpose of teacher registration and other purposes in the Australian education sector.

 Most checks are dispatched to applicants within 24 to 48 hours of completion, with the exception of those that automatically get referred for manual processing.

 Checks are dispatched via email with the option to order a hard copy certificate.
 Applicants can make payment securely via PayPal, credit card or debit card.

 Individual applicants can order criminal history checks using the online police check application form.

 Universities and other educational institutions can streamline the ordering, tracking and management of police checks via ANCC’s business portal.
 Registration for the business portal is free of charge and there are no lock-in contracts or hidden fees.